0xpsilocyber/0xpsilocyber.github.io/content/infosec/welcome-to-my-reality.md

 #### Young Hacker Hired by the Military, yep, it's me.

-Well, in San Antonio is where Lackland AFB is located, where at the time, the 33rd Network Warfare Squadron was located.
-Somehow, through CyberPatriot, the Air Force Association and the Mayor's office, they found a way to get me and my team **Secret** clearances and internships in the Airforce's SOC.
-To put this into perspective, I am 16 years old.
+San Antonio is where Lackland AFB is located, where at the time, the 33rd Network Warfare Squadron was located.
+Advocates from CyberPatriot, the Air Force Association, the Mayor's office, and local military leaders worked and found a way to get me and my team **Secret** clearances and internships in the Airforce's SOC.

+I feel like I need to recap here.
+To put this into perspective: I am 16 years old.
 I come from a hard background, I lost myself in computers, hacking, the sub-culture, now I'm being thrown into a military environment.
 It was wild.

 And this was my first job in Infosec.
 I learned how:
 * To tune IPS/IDS sensors.
 * Build IR processes & playbooks.
 * Learned to never tell my commanding officer that I was 'bored'
 * Respond to security events, analyze logs, network telemetry, apply investigative techniques.
+* Even got to work with the Office of Special Investigation on a case or two.
+* Participated in Red Flag.

 > ✨  **Fun Fact:** I once told my supervisor I was bored.
 Said supervisor had me shred classified documents for two days straight to teach me a lesson.
 Joke was on them though,I enjoyed sitting there having a mundane task lmaao.

-This experience will likely be a blog in and of itself.
+My experience working for the military as a teen will likely be a blog in and of itself.
 But TL;DR. I started very young in this career, a career that is atypical.

-At this stage, I was 16, I was making my own money, able to live by my own rules, and once I had that taste of independence, I never looked back.
+Now imagine, I was 16, I was making my own money, able to live by my own rules, and once I had that taste of independence, I never looked back.
 I carried that further into my 20's where I worked, and worked, and worked, to achieve further and go beyond so far and away from where I came from.
+I wanted to leave everything behind, to be on my own, to see and do things someone from my background is not *expected* to be able to accomplish.

+> ✨  **Fun Fact:** My first ride was a motorcycle, Kawasaki Ninja, 95' -- terrible fucking decision, but I was a teenager lol.
+I ended up wiping out on a country road alone, and never picked the bike up again.
+I may ride again, who knows.

 I'm 32 now, it's been a long path, but I'm grateful I ended up where I did.
 That first taste of independence set the stage for the next 16 years of my career, a story I'll share in Part 2.